swaraj961/VithYou-App/README.md

 # VithYou-App -  Minor project
-The project aims to make an SOS Alert application system to help send SMS alerts to the police/Admin and to your emergency contacts with high accuracy and highly efficient way within a second of trigging the alert comes along a web dashboard so that the police can view all the SOS alerts.
+The project aims to make an SOS Alert application system to help send SMS alerts to the police/Admin and to your emergency contacts with high accuracy and highly efficient way within a second of trigging the alert.
-The project aims to solve all the major issues present in other applications.
+It comes along a web dashboard so that the police can view all the SOS alerts.

 Webdashboard - https://vith-you-webdashboard.netlify.app/